Why choose cremation over traditional funeral services and in-ground burial?

 Can I ride along during the scattering?

-Unfortunately, no. Our plane only seats two and we aren't licensed or insured to carry passengers.
+In most circumstances, no. The plane used only seats two and we aren't licensed or insured to carry passengers.
 We can make arrangements for you to view the scattering from the ground, or we may be able to "fly by" you enroute to the scattering.

 Can I make a special request?
 What if I have a question not answered here?